M.S. Dhoni: The Untold Story: Plot

 Mahi leaves his job and admits to his father that cricket is his only ambition and he wants to become a professional cricketer.
 He works hard and is selected in the national team and makes his debut.
 He meets and befriends Priyanka Jha, an office consultant, and scores a century after meeting her.
 She buys a watch for him as a Valentine's Day gift but dies in a truck accident on her way.
 Mahi again goes into depression and has bad form in the 2007 Cricket World Cup.
 As captain of the national side, he wins the T-20 World Cup, and leads India to the number one ranking in Test matches.

 In 2010, Mahi arrives at a hotel.
-Sakshi Singh Rawat, a hotel official fails to recognize him and later apologizes to him.
+Sakshi Singh Rawat, a hotel intern (catering management student) fails to recognize him and later apologizes to him.
 They soon start dating and Mahi eventually proposes marriage to her after she mentions buying him a Valentine's Day's gift which he refuses.
 They marry and Mahi begins training for the 2011 World Cup.
 He eventually develops the team with new players.
 The film returns to the final where Mahi eases the pressure with a crucial innings.
 With 4 runs required, Mahi hits a six and India wins the final.
 His family, friends and coaches watching the match cry happy tears.

 After the credits, the real MS Dhoni walks by the boundaries.